aremishevsky/homebridge-samsungsmarttv/README.md

 ## Important Notes
 The TV API does not work when the TV is powered down, so on the plugin will send wake-on-lan command over ethernet to switch it on.

+This plugin has 2 types, the first one is for TV power and the second one is for tv sound.
+See config.sample for more details